jgerstein/Functions-Assignment/angle.md

-# Name: array gravity balls
+# Name: angle

 ## Examples:
-Insert examples here.
+println(atan(50));

 ## Description:
-Insert description here
+gives back angle between bottom of screen and line in radians

 ## Syntax:
-Demonstrate syntax here
+atan(value)

 ##Parameters:
-angle - radians, x & y coordinates - float
+angle - float: angle in radians x & y coordinates - float: position of line

 ##Returns:
 float

 ##Other notes:
-Anything else?
+make sure while inputting value from y to subtract from the height because of the way the coordinate system works